 On August 11, 2014, Mentor filed suit against Bhang and its owners, in the United States District Court for the Northern District of California for rescission of the February 28, 2014 co-operative funding agreement with Bhang, seeking return of the \$1,500,000 investment the Company made in Bhang.
-This was in response to the June 24, 2014, unilateral announcement by Bhang that they were terminating all details of their relationship with Mentor, leaving Mentor with nothing, but declining to return any of the \$1,500,000 paid to Bhang and owners by Mentor during the preceding and only four months of interaction.
-As directed by the court, arbitration has been initiated with the American Arbitration Association and the first administrative conference occurred in March 2015.
+This was in response to the June 24, 2014, unilateral announcement by Bhang that they were terminating all details of their relationship with Mentor, leaving Mentor with nothing, but declining to return any of the \$1,500,000 paid to Bhang and its shareholders by Mentor during the preceding, and only, four months of interaction.
+As directed by the court, arbitration has been initiated with the American Arbitration Association and a panel of arbitrators has been appointed.
 The Company intends to continue to vigorously pursuing return of its \$1,500,000.
 See Note 4.